aignas/rules_python/docs/sphinx/pip.md

 ### Basic Example:

 The simplest form of a credential helper is a bash script that accepts an arg and spits out JSON to stdout.
-For a service like Google Artifact Registry that uses ['Basic' HTTP Auth][rfc7617], the script might look like:
+For a service like Google Artifact Registry that uses ['Basic' HTTP Auth][rfc7617] and does not provide a credential helper that conforms to the [spec][cred-helper-spec], the script might look like:

 ```bash
 #!/bin/bash